Xzandro/sw-exporter/README.md

 And you are ready to develop.
 We use ESLint for linting so make sure there are no linting errors before you submit a PR please.

 ## Building Packages
+At first you need to keep in mind that you can only build packages for your current used OS!

-It is important that the bundle.js is generated & update-to-date.
+It is also important that the bundle.js is generated & update-to-date.
 You can accomplish that via
 ```
 $ npm run dev
 ```